-The CBW field specifies the number of bits used to encode each of the signed real and imaginary component values in the CIR report.
+The CBW field specifies the number of bits used to encode each of the signed in-phase component and quadrature component values in the CIR report.
 These values are normalized per antenna receive chain and per segment.
 The CBW field shall have one of the values specified in Table 34.

 Table 34 - CIR IQ Bit Widths field values